alisastoten/do-it-well/README.md

-# Do It Well new page using Vue.js
+# Do It Well page using Vue.js

 Is live at https://doitwell.ee/